cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

         |            |------------------------|            |
         +------------+                        +------------+
 ~~~~
-{: #kelem title="Key Elements of Digital Twin Network" artwork-align="center"}
+{: #kelem title="Key Elements of Network Digital Twin" artwork-align="center"}

   Data:
-  :  A digital twin network should maintain historical data and/or
+  :  A network digital twin should maintain historical data and/or
   real time data (configuration data, operational state data,
   topology data, trace data, metric data, process data, etc.) about
   its real-world twin (i.e. real network) that are required by the